Chubek/chubek/README.md

 # (*ﾟﾉOﾟ)<Chuuuuubaaaaak!

 Welcome to my Github profile.
 Please use the menu below to navigate to the several interweaving sections of this document.
+All the repos listed in this page are released under GPLv3 license.

 * [Introduction \(^o^)/](#introduction-o)
 * [Markdown Codicies and Parchments ヽ(´▽\`)/](#markdown-codicies-and-parchments-%E3%83%BD)